HomeSkillsSkills for Product ManagementAndrew PershJuly 1, 202610 min read

 • "Use the one-line-to-prd-structuring skill to turn this idea into a PRD: [paste idea].
 The user is a mid-market sales rep. The stage is early discovery."

-• "Run the user-story-acceptance-criteria-drafting skill on this scope section and flag any story that is too large to size: [paste scope]"
+• "Run the user-story-acceptance-criteria-drafting skill on this scope and flag any story that is too large to size: [paste scope]."

 • "Use the assumption-risk-flagging skill on this spec.
-We are 2 weeks from build start: [paste spec]"
+We are two weeks from build start: [paste spec]."

-• "Run the metrics-defense-prep skill on these success metrics ahead of Thursday's launch review: [paste metrics]"
+• "Run the metrics-defense-prep skill on these success metrics before Thursday's launch review: [paste metrics]."

 How to choose a skill

 Each skill maps to a specific point in the spec cycle.
-Match your immediate need to the right skill and load that one into your Claude Project.
+Match your immediate need to the right skill and upload that one through Claude's Skills settings.

 Your need